-After months of discussion and debate — before and after and a successful referendum in April — the village hired a consultant to look for a supplier, and just last month Oak Park signed a two-year contract with Chicago-based Integrys Energy Services to supply electricity and renewable energy credits, with 100-percent coming from wind and solar power.
+After months of discussion and debate — before and after and a in April — the village hired a consultant to look for a supplier, and just last month Oak Park signed a two-year contract with Chicago-based Integrys Energy Services to supply electricity and renewable energy credits, with 100-percent coming from wind and solar power.
 As much as 94 percent of that will come from Illinois, said K.C.
 Poulos, Oak Park’s sustainability manager.

 That's right.
 You're home, and maybe your local business, is technically being powered by wind.
 But it's not like there's some wind farm in Forest Park churning out all of this energy.

 Instead, the village will receive renewable energy credits.
 It's a complicated system, which you can read about on the EPA's website, but essentially these credits will document that the total amount of energy used by Oak Parkers is added to the grid from wind-based and other renewable generation sources, village officials said.

 It already has.
 The electricity rate will be 5.79 cents per kilowatt-hour, almost 2 cents lower than the rate charged to Commonwealth Edison customers.
 The new rate will first appear on the January bills.